Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 • All procedures and equipment data loaded into LockStep

-• Step-by-step audit workflow guides your team through the review
+• Step-by-step audit workflow walks your team through the review

-• Automated change tracking identifies what has shifted since the last review
+• Automated change tracking flags what has shifted since the last review

-• Gap identification flags procedures that no longer match current equipment
+• Gap identification surfaces procedures that no longer match current equipment

 • Compliant certification documentation generated automatically

-• Compliance dashboard gives real-time view of program status
+• Compliance dashboard gives a real-time view of program status

 • Historical audit trail accessible for any OSHA inspection

-Best for facilities with capable internal EHS teams who want to own the process but need a structured, compliant system to do it right.
+Best for facilities with capable internal EHS teams that want to own the process but need a structured, compliant system to do it right.

 Get LockStep Access

-One System for All Your LOTO Documentation and Audit History
+One System for Your LOTO Documentation and Audit History

-LockStep is our exclusive compliance management platform built specifically for lockout tagout programs.
-It replaces spreadsheets, shared drives, and paper binders with a centralized system that keeps your program accurate, current, and audit-ready at all times.
+LockStep is our compliance management platform built for lockout tagout programs.
+It replaces spreadsheets, shared drives, and paper binders with one system that keeps your program accurate, current, and audit-ready at all times.

-• All LOTO procedures stored in a single, searchable system
+• Every LOTO procedure stored in a single searchable system

 • Equipment profiles link each procedure to the physical machine